Composites Manufacturing Technology

 Remember, employers in all industries are looking for employees who are on time, dependable, can work well alone or in teams, have good communication skills and have a good work ethic.
 These important qualities are stressed in our curriculum.

-Visit WashingtonCareerPathways.org to view Career Pathways Roadmaps and learn more about career options and opportunities.
+Visit WashingtonCareerPathways.org to view Career Pathways Roadmaps and learn more about potential career options and opportunities, such as those listed below, that you may qualify for after completing the program.

 - Team Assemblers